-LBX, the Belgian affiliate of Lucchini RS in Belgium, is a 50-person company.
-It started from scratch in July 2014 and is now busy terminating its turn-around.
-All efforts are focused on wheelset overhaul, an activity started in 2015 after necessary investments and now weighing 1800 wheelsets per year.
+LBX, the Belgian affiliate of Lucchini RS in Belgium.
+The company efforts are focused on wheelset overhaul, an activity started in 2015 after necessary investments and now weighing 1800 wheelsets per year.

 Quality, as everywhere else in the group, is critical for success: wheels, axles, tyres, resilient wheels, wheelsets shall be fully compliant to their specifications, because quality is strongly correlated to the safety in service of the railway vehicles they equip.
 LBX had to substitute its Quality Manager, who decided to pursue other opportunities.
 We all know about the 1Company initiative and the endeavor to create a common culture shared in all the entities composing Lucchini RS.
 That’s why LBX posted a job opportunity of Quality Manager, in case a candidate already employed in one company of the group had an interest in coming over to Liege.
 In the meantime, an external research was also launched.

 From Lucchini South Africa, Samu applied.
 Eager to try but aware of the inherent difficulties to relocate from South Africa to Belgium (culture, environment, language), LBX and LSA offered Samu a 3-month mission in Liege.
 It met two objectives: the mission plugged a gap in LBX organization, thanks to the skills and know-how of Samu.
 It also gave the opportunity for Samu to test the waters in Belgium and to practically assess what it means to work and live in Liege.